sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ![Render of the assembled contact printer](../img/contact_printer.svg){ width=5.5in height=3.89in }

+## The Electronics

+The central processing unit of this machine is an ESP32 development board.
+Choosing an ESP32-based microcontroller allows for the use of the complete Arduino toolchain while maintaining the capability to add advanced features at later point in the design without sacrificing memory or performance.
+The microcontroller contains radios for Bluetooth Low Energy and Wifi-based connections, so a remote control application is possible.

+For the ease of prototyping and reducing the number of parts in the bill of materials, a L298N motor driver module with two (2) channels will be used for the drive and take-up motors.
+Because the take-up motors run concurrently and in opposite directions, they share a single channel with their lead wires reversed.
+This requires six (6) GPIO pins to run both motor channels with PWM for speed control.
+Motivations for the drive motor encoder have been mentioned, but it will require only three (3) GPIO pins and ground on the ESP32 board.
+The lamp is driven by connecting a single GPIO pin to the base pin of a TIP120 transistor and setting the ESP32 pin to  `HIGH` or `LOW`.
+It will *not* use PWM to control brightness at this stage as explained in the section detailing the lamp.

 ## The Sprocketed Roller

 Sprockets on a cylindrical roller register the two strips of film at the perforations to keep them aligned and in contact at the correct frame positions as they move through the transports.